Guardianship

 Serving Clients in New York City and the New York Metropolitan Area

-In some – but by no means all – cases, persons with disabilities from aging, illness, or special needs may not be able to properly manage their own affairs.
+In some – but by no means all – cases, persons with disabilities ranging from aging, illness, or special needs may not be able to properly manage their own affairs.
 They also may not have the capacity to appoint a substitute decision maker.
 This is especially true of those persons who are no longer minors – and no longer under the protective authority of their parents.
-A, guardian must be obtained and empowered to make personal and property decisions for many individuals with disabilities or cognitive impairments who are now adults.
+In these cases, a guardian must be obtained and empowered to make personal and property decisions for individuals with disabilities or cognitive impairments who are now adults.
 Guardianships are granted by the courts for affected individuals who require this protective process, and who need help with decision-making, support, and health care choices.